buggsi/usenet-scripts/README.md

 # Usenet packing and posting scripts
 The scripts were written for `bash` and tested on Ubuntu 22.04.
-The package managment was also added for Alpine and RHEL linux.
+The package managment was also added for Alpine and RHEL linux distros.
 If running on Alpine, make sure you switch to `bash` before running any of the scripts.

 ## Installation
 Clone this repository and run the installer. `sudo` access may be needed, unless the required binaries (`automake` `git` `zip` `wget`) are already installed on the system.
-Dependencies and several tools will be downloaded/installed/compiled, and the cloned dir will be added to the PATH.
+Dependencies and several tools will be downloaded, installed and/or compiled, then the cloned dir will be added to the PATH.
 Relogin for changes to take effect.
 ```
 git clone https://github.com/buggsi/usenet-scripts
 cd usenet-scripts